STATEMENT

 Andrea Cote is an interdisciplinary artist working in photography, video, printmaking, and performance.
 Her practice encompasses studio-based work, mixed-media installations, and public projects that involve community participation.

-Based In Hampton Bays, she has exhibited her work in North and South America at venues including Islip Art Museum, Delaware Art Museum, Abrons Arts Center, The Print Center, The Moore Gallery, and PanAmerican Art Projects.
+Based In Hampton Bays, NY, she has exhibited her work in North and South America at venues including Islip Art Museum, Delaware Art Museum, Abrons Arts Center, The Print Center, The Moore Gallery, and PanAmerican Art Projects.
 Her performances have been featured at The Watermill Center, The Neuberger Museum, The Philadelphia Fringe Festival, The Peekskill Project, Chashama, The Dumbo Arts Festival, and Photo Buenos Aires.
-She is the recipient of several grants including NYSCA Creative Individuals Grants in 2014 and 2018, two SOS grants from the New York Foundation for the Arts and a fellowship at the Robert Blackburn Printmaking Workshop.
-She received a NYSCA Artist Support Grant with the Patchogue Arts Council for a community project for 2023.
+In 2012 a 13-year survey, “Body of Evidence,” was presented at Dowling College.

 * Photo by Benny Migliorone